DiweiZhu/OpenStackClient-CS6620NEU21Fall/README.md

 OpenStackClient is intended to replace the project-specific clients used in the past, such as novaclient and neutronclient, and offer a unified client tool to use OpenStack services.
 However, while projects such as the Networking service (neutron) have switched to using openstackclient as their primary CLI - either via integration in openstackclient core or an openstackclient plugin - other services have not yet provided full feature parity in OpenStackClient.

-The focus of this project is on nova and cinder.
-High-level goals of this project include:
+### High-level goals

+At the beginning, our mentors proposed two targets to work on: nova and cinder.
+The work includes:

-* Migrate openstackclient from project-specific libraries (for nova and cinder) to openstacksdk
+* Migrate openstackclient from project-specific libraries  to openstacksdk

-* Identify CLI gaps (commands that are not supported yet) in OpenStackClient's support for the Block Storage service (cinder) and achieve feature-parity with ([python-cinderclient](https://opendev.org/openstack/python-cinderclient))
+* Identify CLI gaps (commands that are not supported yet) in OpenStackClient's support for nova and cinder and achieve feature-parity with their service-specific libraries

+After our analysis about the scope and workload (see the chapters below), we decided to start with migrating nova to using sdk, and put other work as stretch goals.

 ## 2. Users/Personas Of The Project: